From left to right: Bassist Brennen Bates, drummer Cole Carson, Cameron Boyer, and Cameron Olsen. (Weathers)

 Going back on tour in September as national headliners, Weathers takes the experience of their livestream concert with them and talks about what they are most looking forward to once back on the road.
 Finally taking new music to the stage and creating fresh memories in between adds a gratifying aspect to touring again.

 “We’ve never done a national headline so I’m excited to see how well it does, see if people actually come out and see us,” Boyer said.

 For the lead singer, it is a holistic experience that takes up more than the venue or the fans.
 He discloses the one of a kind moments of cross-country scenery and irreplaceable views.

 “I’m the only guy in the band that really enjoys the long rides when I’m either driving or sitting in the back,” he said.
 “When I think of tour I will always remember the shows and fans but the parts that stick with me are the little moments when we, for example, pass by the same house every single time we go on the road because it’s on our route or always go to the same restaurant.”

 One specific captured memory, he revealed, was seeing the sunset while driving through Montana.
 The adventures that last forever shape their unique snapshots of life and bring soul back to touring.
 Memories like hearing “Happy Pills” on a radio in Iowa, stopping for the largest cinnamon rolls at Heaven on Earth when driving from Oregon to California, or going on stage in Pittsburg after being caught in the rain during their first tour, spark realness to encounter when performing across the country.

 Using acoustics to balance with their alternative rock set, Boyer plays during “Poser.”
 (Michael L. Costa)

-The Weathers livestream opens the door to new forms of communication between artists and their fans by providing a platform that strikes up human connection from across a screen.
+The Weathers livestream opened the door to new forms of communication between artists and their fans by providing a platform that strikes up human connection from across a screen.
 Their showmanship and authenticity entices listeners to do more than just listen.
-Intriguing and extraordinary, they turn music into experience.
+Intriguing and extraordinary, they turn music into an experience.